00lhagen/Urban-Heat-Islands/README.md

 **Texteditor:**

 To run the scripts you also need a Texteditor f.e.
-Atom or Visual Studio Code
+Atom or Visual Studio Code.

 **We have used:**